In this tutorial, we will see the Basics of Serial Communication Basics Tutorial.

-RS232 is not compatible to TTL.
+RS232 is not compatible with TTL.
 For this reason, to connect any RS232 to a microcontroller system, we must use “Voltage Converters” such as MAX232 to convert the TTL logic levels to the RS232 voltage levels, and vice versa.

 MAX232 IC chips are referred to as “Line Driver”.